This post may contain affiliate links. Please read our disclosure policy.

 - Rice Noodles: Rice noodles bulk up these vegan rolls to make them easier to roll and stay put; they usually just need to be soaked in warm water; so there’s no cooking involved.

-- Beets: These are optional but I really wanted to add a fun pop of color and use up some beats I had.
+- Beets: These are optional but I really wanted to add a fun pop of color and use up some beets I had.
+If you have some fresh beets on hand they are super easy to cook!
 They add great texture and taste, but feel free to skip them.

 - Other Ideas: Try boiled shrimp, scallions, mango, red cabbage or sautéed beef.